 - Talk to your friends.
 Chances are they will be understanding your condition and will offer support.

 - Ask your doctor what the warning signs are for hyperglycemia and hypoglycemia.
-Know when you need to CALL 911.
+Know when you need to call for emergency services.

 Being at Work